cmsj/docker-homebridge/README.md

 ## Aims

-I wanted Homebridge to be running in a container, but use the host's Avahi daemon for its announcements.
+I wanted Homebridge to be running in a container.
+I used to want it to use the host's Avahi daemon to do announcements, but Homebridge doesn't talk to Avahi anymore and instead runs its own mDNS stack.

 ## Install

-Pull the image (or build from the Dockerfile) and run the container with ```--privileged --net=host -v /path/to/homebridge/config:/root/.homebridge -v /var/run/dbus:/var/run/dbus```
+Pull the image (or build from the Dockerfile) and run the container with ```--privileged --net=host -v /path/to/homebridge/config:/root/.homebridge```

 ## Details